 Elizabeth Dillenburg, our traveling exhibit coordinator, will collect your check three months prior to your reservation date.
 Please do not send a check until contacted to do so.
 We will hold your check and return it at the end of your exhibition period, if all panels are in their original condition.

 What does the exhibit look like?

 What is the recommended hosting timeframe?

 Three weeks.
 The purpose of this exhibit is to be seen in as many locations around the state as possible in 2019 and 2020.
 It is not intended to be a resident exhibit.
 That said, there are cases where an organization or venue may have cause to host for longer; if so, please contact Elizabeth to inquire about availability.

 How much space will I need in order to display it?

 Does it cost anything to host the exhibit?

 No, the exhibit is free to host (aside from the $500 security deposit mentioned above).

-However, we will ask that you maintain a table next to the exhibit, which will include collecting responses submitted by guests in our "ballot box," displaying a stack of LWVMN membership brochures, and refilling our free pin giveaway feature.
+However, we will ask that you maintain a table next to the exhibit, which will include collecting responses submitted by guests in our "ballot box," displaying a stack of LWVMN handouts, and refilling our free pin giveaway feature.
 These LWVMN materials will be provided to you along with the exhibit.
 We will also provide a table drape but ask that you provide the 6' or 8' table.
 You are welcome to display additional items (brochures, local memorabilia, etc.) on the table.

 Does the exhibit require additional lighting or electricity?

 Additional lighting is at the discretion of the venue and it would be their responsibility to ensure all of the panels are well-lit and easy to read.
 No electricity is needed for the exhibit itself.